EdDataScienceEES/tutorial-shaistilman/index.md

 step_model <- lm(body_mass_g ~ species + flipper_length_mm + island*sex, penguins_clean)
 summary(step_model)
 ```
-The summary(step_model) output provides key insights into the fitted linear regression model.
+We then look at the summary(step_model) output provides key insights into the fitted linear regression model.
 The model explains 87.08% of the variance in body mass (R-squared = 0.8708), with significant predictors including speciesGentoo, flipper_length_mm, and sexmale.
 The p-values for these predictors are very low, indicating they significantly affect body mass.
 On the other hand, predictors like island and islandTorgersen are not statistically significant, suggesting they can be removed to simplify the model.
 The overall model is highly significant, with a very low p-value for the F-statistic, confirming its strong predictive power.

 Now we can then apply the anova function to our new model to understand if island variabke should be rempved
 ```r